Tradegen/tradegen/Readme.md

 ## Purpose

-Implementation of a decentralized asset management system using blockchain.
+Implementation of a decentralized asset management system on the Celo blockchain.

 ## Repository Structure